hilaryrowe/documentation3/oeeCalculations/roger-performance.md

 ![](/assets/Screen Shot 2016-08-15 at 1.40.50 PM.png)

 Performance is a percentage between 0% and 100% with 100% being the value when an asset is operating at exactly the ideal cycle time.
-Using the components of Performance \(ideal Cycle Time and Actual Cycle Time\) we can further explain how this is computed.
+Using the components of Performance \(Ideal Cycle Time and Actual Cycle Time\) we can further explain how this is computed.

 ### **Ideal Cycle Time**